Decision-Oriented Dialogue for Human-AI Collaboration: Environment Details

-We procedurally generate preferences from the user from the following types: \begin{itemize} \itemsep-0.5em \item Feature: a preference over the value of one of the features above \item Want to go: a preference to go to a specific event or set of events \item Price: a preference to keep the budget less than some fixed amount \item At least one site of type: a preference to go to at least one site of some type (e.g., to visit at least one museum) \item Distance: a (negative) preference per unit traveled between sites \end{itemize} Each of these preferences is parameterized and randomized on every environment instance.
-Every user has a price and distance preference; the other preferences are sampled with some probability up to a total of $P$ preferences ($P=10$ in our experiments and data collection).
-We specifically exclude preference configurations that are un-intuitive from generation (e.g., a preference for places that do not have takeout).
+We procedurally generate preferences from the user from the following types: \begin{itemize} \itemsep-0.5em \item Feature: a preference over the value of one of the features above \item Want to go: a preference to go to a specific site or set of sites \item Price: a preference to keep the budget less than some fixed amount \item At least one: a preference to go to at least one site of some type (e.g., to visit at least one museum) \item Distance: a (negative) preference per unit traveled between sites \end{itemize} Each of these preferences is parameterized and randomized on every game.
+Every user has a price and distance preference; the other preferences are sampled with some probability up to a total of $P$ preferences ($P=10$ in our experiments).
+We specifically exclude preference configurations that are counter-intuitive (e.g., a preference for places that do \emph{not} have takeout).
 We template natural language descriptions for each preference to present to the user.